SouthernMethodistUniversity/parallel_cpp/docs/cpp_standard_parallelism.md

 ### Hello, World!

-Certainly!
 To write a "Hello, World!" program in C++ that utilizes C++ standard parallelism, we can use the features provided by the C++17 standard library.
 Specifically, we'll use the `<execution>` header, which provides support for parallel execution policies.